Best Towns for Day Trips: Red Bank

 This Monmouth County town was named after the red soil banks of the Navesink River where it stands.
 It’s loved for its plentiful shopping, outstanding eateries and artsy, urban charm.

 Most New Jerseyans know the famed Count Basie Center for the Arts as the legendary spot opened in 1926—it’s part of the National Register of Historic Places and everyone from Tony Bennett to Bruce Springsteen and Count Basie have performed there.
 It’s now home to many concerts, touring shows and musicals.
+Two River Theater on the opposite side of town has its own lineup of stage productions.

 If your kids love Minecraft and Fortnite, show them the retro video games that came before at Yestercades which boasts Pong, Pac-Man, pinball and more.
 Make sure to stop by Jay & Silent Bob’s Secret Stash.
 New Jersey native Kevin Smith owns the brightly-colored comic book shop filled with toys and comics and memorabilia from his movies like Clerks, Mallrats and Chasing Amy.
 And pay a visit to Jack’s Music Shoppe for unique gems, records and instruments.